 Before we went to the water, the instructors told us a little background about DiveRAID and prepped us on what we should do and expect while diving.
 They explained the purpose and use of scuba diving equipment, the two skills that we need to learn in the water, the hand signals, among others.
 We were then divided into two groups; I was in the first batch with Jon and Jerny.

-If you don’t have a wet suit, I suggest that you wear a swimsuit or like in my case a rashguard.
-The rest of the equipment were provided by DiveRAID and they are as follows:
+If you don’t have a wetsuit, I suggest that you wear a swimsuit or like in my case a rashguard.
+The rest of the equipment was provided by DiveRAID and they are as follows:

 - Submersible pressure gauge: The gas indicator of the tank